dbwrush/dbwrush/README.md

 Software developer and professional nerd
 ------------------------------------

 Been programming since I was a sophomore in high school.
+Passionate about efficient and flexible code.
 * 🌍  I'm based in Chicago
 * 🖥️  See my portfolio at [My website](http://sudologic.net)
 * ✉️  You can contact me at [dbwrush@dbwrush.com](mailto:dbwrush@dbwrush.com)